-During 2018, 22% of Granite's revenue was generated in Canada, 26% in Austria, 36% in the United States, 10% in Germany and the remainder in five other countries.
+During 2019, 22% of Granite's revenue was generated in Canada, 23% in Austria, 39% in the United States, 10% in Germany, 4% in the Netherlands, and the remainder in four other European countries.
 Operating in different regions and countries exposes Granite to political, economic and other risks as well as multiple foreign regulatory requirements that are subject to change, including:

-- consequences from changes in tax laws and treaties, including restrictions on the repatriation of funds; - · downturns in countries or geographic regions where Granite has significant operations; - economic tensions between governments and changes in international trade and investment policies; - regulations restricting Granite's ability to do business in certain countries; - local regulatory compliance requirements; and - political and economic instability, natural calamities, war, and terrorism.
+- · consequences from changes in tax laws and treaties, including restrictions on the repatriation of funds; - downturns in countries or geographic regions where Granite has significant operations; - · economic tensions between governments and changes in international trade and investment policies; - regulations restricting Granite's ability to do business in certain countries; - local regulatory compliance requirements; and - political and economic instability, natural calamities, war, and terrorism.